Modernly designed loft bathroom in Edwalton

 An easy method to get an idea of whether your attic can be modified is to see whether any comparable houses on your street have had attic conversions.
 If you do find examples, it’s most likely to be a possibility.
 If you can, it’s also worth going one step more and asking to take a look at the loft of anyone in your street that has actually had it done.

-Rafters run along the edge of the roofing and will leave most of the triangular area underneath vacant.
+Rafters run along the edge of the roofing system and will leave the majority of the triangular area underneath vacant.
 Trusses are supports that travel through the cross-section of the loft.
 Transforming a loft with trusses is possible, but extra structural strengthening is needed to replace the trusses, and it’s likely to be more expensive.

-Many people overlook to consider modifications to the floor underneath the attic when planning a conversion.
+Many people overlook to consider modifications to the flooring underneath the attic when planning a conversion.
 It’s worth having a think about where the staircase is likely to go and how much room it may take up.
-Even a properly designed space-saving staircase could take up a large chunk of a room, so make certain you have area you’re comfortable to lose.
+Even a properly designed space-saving staircase could take up a sizeable chunk of a room, so make certain you have area you’re comfortable to lose.

 What kind of attic conversions are there?

-Roof light attic conversions are without a doubt the most affordable and least disruptive option, as you won’t have to make any modifications to the shape or pitch of the roofing.
-Rather, it’s merely a case of adding in skylight windows, putting down a proper floor, and including a staircase to make the room habitable.
-Nevertheless, you’ll need to have sufficient roofing area already without having an extension for this kind of conversion.
+Roof light attic conversions are without a doubt the most affordable and least disruptive option, as you won’t have to make any modifications to the shape or pitch of the roofing system.
+Rather, it’s just a case of adding in skylight windows, putting down a proper flooring, and adding a staircase to make the room habitable.
+Nevertheless, you’ll need to have sufficient roofing system area already without having an extension for this kind of conversion.

-A dormer attic conversion is an extension that protrudes from the slope of the roofing.
+A dormer attic conversion is an extension that protrudes from the slope of the roofing system.
 Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
-They are suitable for pretty much any home with a sloping roofing.
+They are suitable for pretty much any home with a sloping roofing system.

-Dormer attic conversions are less costly than mansard or hip-to-gable conversions, but will still add a bargain of extra headroom and floor area.
+Dormer attic conversions are less costly than mansard or hip-to-gable conversions, but will still add a bargain of extra headroom and flooring area.

-Hip-to-gable attic conversions work by increasing the sloping ‘hip’ roofing at the side of your house outwards to produce a vertical ‘gable’ wall, creating more internal loft area.
-This kind of conversion will just work on detached or semi-detached properties, as it needs a free sloping side roofing.
+Hip-to-gable attic conversions work by increasing the sloping ‘hip’ roofing system at the side of your house outwards to produce a vertical ‘gable’ wall, creating more internal loft area.
+This kind of conversion will just work on detached or semi-detached properties, as it requires a free sloping side roofing system.

 If you live in a detached home with sloping roofings on either side, you can build on both of these to produce an even more roomy double hip-to-gable extension.

-Mansard attic extensions run along the entire length of your home’s roofing and will modify the angle of the roofing slope, making it almost vertical.
-These tend to be the most pricey kind of conversion, but will result in a significant amount of extra area.
+Mansard attic extensions run along the entire length of your home’s roofing system and will modify the angle of the roofing system slope, making it almost vertical.
+These tend to be the most pricey kind of conversion, but will result in a significant quantity of extra area.

 Mansard loft conversions are suitable for many house types, including terraced, semi-detached and detached properties.